pglen/pyedpro/pyedpro/README.md

   See KEYS file for the list of keyboard shortcuts or press F3 in the editor or look at the file in pyedlib/KEYS.

- If you highlite a word, and press F2, devhelp will open with the string highlited.
+ If you highlight a word, and press F2, devhelp will open with the string highlighted.
 Naturally, devhelp needs to be installed.

   On initial start, PyEdPro shows a left pane and a top pane.
 The left pane